Mecal News

 Presses ranging from 1.5 to 20 ton capabilities.

-Mecal By Starn Sales Team
+Mecal By Starn Sales

 Mecal By Starn started as a partnership between Mecal and Starn Tool in order to supply North American Wire Harness Industry with world-class applicators, presses and spare parts from Mecal.
 Mecal was established in 1976 with the aim of supplying the wire harness industry with the best crimping equipment available.
 While Starn Tool, a well-respected precision machining company since 1945, has supported the wire harness industry since the 1960’s.